Benefits of making your website use HTTPS

 - update any links to third party scripts to include HTTPS.

-- update any links inside the content (e.g. to images, downloads, tools) to include HTTPS
+- update any links inside the content to include HTTPS.
+This includes links to images, downloads, and tools

-- set a reminder for a month before the certificate expires, so that you can renew it in time and avoid any warnings when it runs out.
+- set a reminder for a month before the certificate expires.
+This will make sure you renew it in plenty of time, and avoid letting it run out.